 The Engineering Program is a highly challenging academic program fit for a mature student.
 Admission will be based on 7th and 8th grade math and science grades, performance on standardized tests, demonstrated ability to handle a rigorous course load, and demonstrated interest in the area of engineering.
 In addition to two engineering courses a student will take each year, it is expected that students take advanced math and science courses that complement the engineering offerings and prepare them for a college-level engineering major.

 The following section provides an overview of the courses that students will take over four years, with a scope and sequence to provide maximum curriculum alignment.
 In the first year students take an introductory engineering course which gives an overview of both the practical and theoretical aspects of engineering.
-Concurrently they also enrolled in Intro to Computer Programming which provides a strong technical foundation for the courses they will be taking their sophomore through senior years.
+Concurrently they are also enrolled in Intro to Computer Programming which provides a strong technical foundation for the courses they will be taking their sophomore through senior years.
 Please note that as the program advances, modifications may be made to this course sequence.

 Computer Programming 1: App Dev w/Swift